kadamagithub/shweta_assignment_takeaway/README.md

 - :page_with_curl: Page object model framework

 # Getting Statrted
 This project performs testing of Takeaway application.
-It covers a scenario where user can order food from restaurants in his area.
+It covers a scenario where user can order food from restaurants in their area.
 ## Prerequisites
 The only requirement for this project is to have [Node.js](https://nodejs.org/en/) version greater than 0.10.0.